-If you’re looking to add some spook to your next hotel stay, a historic hotel in Liberty, Texas, holds 26 guests who haunt the property that was once a burial ground, civil war hospital and a site for Native American rituals.
+If you’re a fan of haunted hotels, a historic hotel in Liberty, Texas, a city outside of Houston, holds 26 guests who haunt the property that was once a burial ground, civil war hospital and a site for Native American rituals.

 The Historic Ott Hotel holds two historical markers.
 Owner Susan McCain collected signed affidavits from relatives and officials, cataloging the known deaths at the hotel.
 But with so much history packed into one parcel of land, there’s no way to measure the full toll on the site.